FMOS: Fiber Multi Object Spectrograph

 Introduction

 FMOS is a fiber-fed multi-object spectrograph.
-The Echidna fiber positioner system configures 400 fibers with an accuracy of 0.2" rms in the 30-arcmin diamter field of view at the Subaru prime focus and these fibers are extracted as spectra by the two spectrographs (IRS1 & IRS2).
+The Echidna fiber positioner system configures 400 fibers with an accuracy of 0.2 arcsec rms in the 30-arcmin diamter field of view at the Subaru prime focus and these fibers are extracted as spectra by the two spectrographs (IRS1 & IRS2).
 A mask mirror is installed in these spectrographs for OH airglow suppression (OHS).
 The spectral coverage is from 0.9 μm to 1.8 μm.
-This is observed at one exposure entirely with R=500 in the Low Resolution (LR) mode, while it is divided into four parts ("J-short", "J-long", "H-short" & "H-long") with a ~0.2 μm coverage and one of them is observed at one exposure with R=2200 in the High Resolution (HR) mode.
+This is observed at one exposure entirely with R=600 in the Low Resolution mode (LR), while it is divided into four bands ("J-short", "J-long", "H-short", "H-short prime" & "H-long") with a ~0.25 μm coverage and one of them is observed at one exposure with R=2200 in the High Resolution mode (HR).

 Contents